meribold/meribold.org/about.md

 I'm a yak shaver that likes FOSS, Tolkien, TrackPoints, coffee, and tweaking [my dotfiles][].
 My name is Lukas Waymann.
 You can reach me at <a href="mailto:{{ site.email }}">{{ site.email }}</a>.
-Get [my PGP key here](/pgp-key-meribold-7066ac79c4592c12.txt) if you want to use encryption.
+If you want to use encryption you can get [my PGP key here](/pgp-key-meribold-7066ac79c4592c12.txt).
 You can also find me on [Matrix](https://matrix.to/#/@meribold:matrix.org), [GitHub](https://github.com/meribold),